awsdocs/aws-kms-developer-guide/doc_source/resource-limits.md

 This quota is not adjustable\.
 You cannot increase it by using Service Quotas or by creating a case in AWS Support\.
 If your key policy is approaching the limit, consider using [grants](grants.md) instead of policy statements\.
 Grants are particularly well suited to temporary or very specific permissions\.

 You use a key policy document whenever you create or change a key policy by using the [default view](key-policy-modifying.md#key-policy-modifying-how-to-console-default-view) or [policy view](key-policy-modifying.md#key-policy-modifying-how-to-console-policy-view) in the AWS Management Console, or the [PutKeyPolicy](https://docs.aws.amazon.com/kms/latest/APIReference/API_PutKeyPolicy.html) operation\.
 This quota applies to your key policy document, even if you use the [default view](key-policy-modifying.md#key-policy-modifying-how-to-console-default-view) in the AWS KMS console, where you don't edit the JSON statements directly\.

+## Custom key stores resource quota: 10<a name="cks-resource-quota"></a>

+**Note**
+The AWS KMS custom key store resource quota does not yet appear in the Service Quotas console\.
+You cannot view or manage this quota by using Service Quotas API operations\.

+You can create up to 10 [custom key stores](custom-key-store-overview.md) in each AWS account and Region\.
+If you try to create more, the [CreateCustomKeyStore](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateCustomKeyStore.html) operation fails\.

+This quota applies to the total number of custom key stores in each account and region, including all [AWS CloudHSM key stores](keystore-cloudhsm.md) and [external key stores](keystore-external.md), regardless of their connection state\.

+This quota is not adjustable\.
+You cannot increase it by using Service Quotas or by creating a case in AWS Support\.
+If you are not using all of your custom key stores, consider deleting an unused, long\-disconnected custom key store\.
+Before you do, verify that you do not need any of the KMS keys in the custom key store to decrypt ciphertext\.